AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-9.md

 To make this voting dynamic we are going to introduce a Livewire component.

-The Retro Blade Starter Kit has included Livewire capabilities so we do nto have to use composer to add and then publish the required parts.
+The Retro Blade Starter Kit has included Livewire capabilities so we do not have to use composer to add and then publish the required parts.

 It also has enabled the required items in the two layouts.

-### Create LikeDislike Component
+### Create Like-Dislike Component

 Run the command: